buwaketaki/News-Sentiment-Anlysis/README.md

 #### **Results Folder**
 1. The folder contains the visualization of the Bar Chart showing the result of sentiment analysis.
 Each articles is shown with its sentiment score and categorization.

+#### **Performance and Output**
+1. The operation time of the code is 00:10 and the speed for sentiment detection is 1.09it/sec.
+2. The Amazon SentimentDetect API returns the score of each sentiment and the final detected sentiment for each news article.
+3. The ouput is shown in Stacked-Bar-Chart.
+Each bar shows the distribution of score for each sentiment on scale of 0 to 1.
+The sentiment covering the maximum range is the overall detected output sentiment for tht article.